gada1982/CarND-MPC-Project/README.md

 - **Repeat all steps**

 ### The Model
-Through the implemented MPC, the vehicle follows the trajectory path provided by a simulator in the map coordinate system by calculating and setting predicted actuator outputs for steering and acceleration (throttle/brake).
+Through the implemented MPC, the vehicle follows the reference path, provided by a simulator in the map coordinate system, by calculating and setting predicted actuator outputs for steering and acceleration (throttle/brake).

 A kinematic bicycle model is used as vehicle model.
 This model simplifies the real world by ignoring tire forces, gravity, and mass.
 This reduces the accuracy of the model but makes it more tractable.
 For low and moderate speeds, this type of kinematic models delivers a useful approximation of the actual vehicle dynamics.